-Moreover, the listing of these individual sites on the NPL does not impose any obligations on small entities or any other identifiable group.
-The rule sets no standards or a regulatory regime that any small entity must meet.
-The listing imposes no liability or costs on any small entity (65 FR 46135 (July 27, 2000)).
-Whether an entity, small or otherwise, is liable for response costs for a release of hazardous substances depends on whether that entity is liable under CERCLA 107(a).
-Any such liability exists irrespective of whether the site is listed on the NPL.
+This rule listing sites on the NPL does not impose any obligations on any group, including small entities.
+This rule also does not establish standards or requirements that any small entity must meet, and imposes no direct costs on any small entity.
+Whether an entity, small or otherwise, is liable for response costs for a release of a hazardous substances depends on whether that entity is liable under CERCLA 107(a).
+Any such liability exists regardless of whether the site is listed on the NPL through this rulemaking.
+Thus, this rule does not impose any requirements on any small entities.
+For the foregoing reasons, I certify that this rule will not have a significant economic impact on a substantial number of small entities.